JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 # SAFE Stack v3 with SQLProvider SSDT Tutorial
 Posted on March 15, 2021

-Looking create an F# powered front end React app for for a SQL Server database and you want to get started the easy way?
+Looking to create an F# powered React app using the new SAFE Stack v3, SQL Server and the new [SSDT F# Type Provider](https://jordanmarr.github.io/fsharp/ssdt-type-provider/)?
-Then this blost post is for you!
+Then you're in luck!
+This post will provide a step-by-step tutorial to get you up and running.

 In this post we will cover the following:
-* Creating an F# and Fable powered web site using the SAFE Stack template
+* Creating an F# and Fable 3 powered web site using the latest SAFE Stack template (that supports Fable 3)
-* Creating a SQL Server table schema using the SSDT extension for Visual Studio Code
+* Creating a SQL Server database using Azure Data Studio
+* Adding a .sqlproj to your SAFE Stack solution using the SQL Database Projects extension in Azure Data Studio
-* Connecting your SAFE Stack application to SQL Server using the new SSDT type provider
+* Creating a data module in your SAFE Stack application using the new SSDT F# Type Provider in the SQLProvider library.

 To get started, you will need the following:
 * .NET 5 CLI